damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 </html>
 ```

-As you have probably guessed, we have three files for the content that **repeats** sitewide (head, header
+As you may have guessed, we have three files for the content that **repeats** sitewide (head, header
 and footer), which are included to every page using this template.
 The only thing that is different
 is the `{{ content }}` of that page, which is written in a separate file, and also included
 dynamically to the template with this tag.
 Finally, all the files will be **compiled** to regular